On the renormalization of contact interactions for the configuration-interaction method in two dimensions: The two-body problem treated in relative coordinates

-By comparing to the exact two-body solution \cite{Busch}, Fig.~\ref{figrenormalize} in principle allows to estimate the relation between $g$ and $a_{\text{2D}}$ once $E$ and $N_b$ are fixed, as well as to assess the error associated to the CI diagonalization.
-However, there is still some arbitrariness in the comparison between CI and exact data, since we could have chosen as well observables other than $r_{\text{r.m.s.}}$ in order to characterize $\Psi(\bm{r})$.
-Therefore, as a second step of our proof of principle, in the following we straightforwardly compare both energies and wave functions of a few excited states.
-Such criterion is obviously much more stringent than the comparison of Sec.~\ref{s:EvsCIgs}.

-As an example, we fix the CI basis size ($N_b=13$) and consider two cases, corresponding to attractive and repulsive interaction, respectively.
-The corresponding values of the coupling constant $g$ are obtained by matching the CI ground state energies with the chosen reference values.
-For $E=0.5$ and $E=1.5$ we obtain $g=-1.855$ and 30.78, respectively.
-By fixing $g$ we compute CI energies and wave functions for the excited states, which are compared to the analogous exact quantities derived for fixed scattering length $a_{\text{2D}}$ through Eqs.~(\ref{eq:nosbusch}) and (\ref{eq:Psiexact}), respectively.
-The scattering length is deduced by solving Eq.~(\ref{eq:nosbusch}) for $E=0.5$ and $1.5$, giving $a_{\text{2D}}=11.71$ and 0.3294, respectively.
+For two particles described in relative coordinates, let us now fix the Hilbert space size through the number of relative orbitals $N_b$ and consider two cases, corresponding to repulsive and attractive interaction, respectively.
+As a specific example, we set $N_b=13$.
+Within this restricted space, we then chose as an example the two-body GS energies $\mathcal{E} = 1.500$ and $\mathcal{E} = 2.500$.
+In the direct diagonalization of (\ref{eq:matrix}) these energies are obtained with the coupling constants $g=-1.855$ and $g=30.78$, respectively.

+Note from figure \ref{f:E2} that $\ln{(d/a)}$ assumes both positive and negative values, with the noninteracting ground-state energy (dashed line) being reached at both infinities on the real axis.
+Therefore, moving away from the $\mathcal{E} = 2$ asymptotic value at $\ln{(d/a)}=\pm \infty$ by increasing (decreasing) continuously the energy allows us to identify the branch that physically corresponds to repulsive (attractive) interaction, i.e., $g>0$ ($g<0$).
+Solving (\ref{eq:constraint}) numerically for $\mathcal{E} = 1.500$ and $\mathcal{E} = 2.500$ we respectively obtain $a = 11.71$ and $a=0.3294$ (cf.~the two lowest-lying circles in figure \ref{f:E2}).

+Let us first compare the energies and wave functions of the two-body excited states obtained by direct diagonalization of (\ref{eq:matrix}) to the analogous exact and properly regularized quantities obtained from the knowledge of $a$ through (\ref{eq:nosbusch}) and (\ref{eq:Psiexact}).

-Table \ref{table1} compares energy levels up to the third excited state, showing that the worst relative error is 7 parts per thousand (for the 3rd excited level in the repulsive case).
-This very good agreement is confirmed by the wave function analysis, reported in Figs.~\ref{excited_r}(a) and (b) for attractive and repulsive interaction, respectively.
+This is done in figure \ref{f:E2} and table \ref{table1} that compare energy levels up to the third excited state.
+For the chosen coupling strength $g$, the energies obtained by direct diagonalization (circles in figure \ref{f:E2}) nicely match the regularized exact solution (solid lines), the worst relative error being only 7 parts per thousand (for the 3rd excited level in the repulsive case, cf.~table \ref{table1}) for our example of $N_b=13$.
+This very good agreement is confirmed by the wave function analysis, reported in figures \ref{excited_r}(a) and (b) for attractive and repulsive interaction, respectively.